Knee Pain When Squatting

 4. Increasing Flexibility

-Knee stretches, particularly targeting the quads and hamstrings help to reduce and tightness and friction and make it easier to squat.
+Knee stretches, particularly ones that target the quads and hamstrings help to reduce and tightness and friction and make it easier to squat.

-But always work on strength first as muscle tightness is often the bodies way of providing stability to a weak joint.
-You don’t want to take away that stability until you’ve replaced it!
+But it is really important to always work on strength exercises first.
+Muscle tightness is often the bodies way of providing stability to a weak joint.
+You don’t want to take away that stability until you’ve replaced it otherwise you will end up in more pain!

 How To Do The Perfect Squat